 Why we collect your personal information

 We will only use your personal information with your consent or for a legally-recognised legitimate interest.
-These include fulfilling your order and providing targeted marketing communications from ourselves and others.
+These include fulfilling your order and providing appropriate and carefully considered marketing communications from ourselves and others.

 In our call centre